chenghuige/wenzheng/projects/ai2018/sentiment/prepare/README.md

 do also for dianping and train/valid/test data

 we will use all these data as word embedding pretrain

+sh ./gen-vocab-v2.sh will use simple just basic seg
+NOTICE this is depreceated for v2 just use same vocab as v1, v2 only diff when gen tfrecord will not feed single and will has char embedding

+since v2 word + char concat prove to be better then seg basic + single so try to further try seperate word and char embedding as V3
+the script ./run-noemb-v3.sh is the same as ./run-noemb-v2.sh be sure you have char_vocab.txt under tfrecord dir